JohnHop/Chip8-emulator/README.md

 Each opcode has its equivalent member function, that is a void function with no arguments because operands are decoded inside it.

 ### Decode and Execute
-The last instruction of `cycle()` can be quite obscure for newbies (and not).
+The last instruction of `cycle()` can be quite obscure for newbies.
 Let's reveal the magic under it.

 A CHIP-8 instruction is something like
 ```